Duke vs Tennessee Players to Watch - Second Round

 Duke Players to Watch

-Filipowski paces his squad in both points (15.1) and rebounds (9) per game, and also averages 1.6 assists.
-At the other end, he posts 1.3 steals and 0.7 blocked shots.
+Filipowski leads his squad in both points (15.1) and rebounds (9) per game, and also posts 1.6 assists.
+At the other end, he delivers 1.3 steals and 0.7 blocked shots.

+Tyrese Proctor is tops on the Blue Devils at 3.2 assists per game, while also putting up 3.2 rebounds and 9.2 points.

-Dereck Lively II puts up 5.4 points, 5.2 rebounds and 1.1 assists per contest.
-At the other end, he averages 0.5 steals and 2.4 blocked shots.
+Dereck Lively II puts up 5.4 points, 5.2 rebounds and 1.1 assists per game.
+At the other end, he puts up 0.5 steals and 2.4 blocked shots.

-Mark Mitchell puts up 9.1 points, 4.5 rebounds and 1.2 assists per contest.
-At the other end, he puts up 0.6 steals and 0.5 blocked shots.
+Mark Mitchell puts up 9.1 points, 4.5 rebounds and 1.2 assists per game.
+At the other end, he posts 0.6 steals and 0.5 blocked shots.

 Tennessee Players to Watch

-Vescovi is posting a team-high 12.6 points per game.
-And he is contributing 4.5 rebounds and 3 assists, making 40.2% of his shots from the field and 36.7% from beyond the arc, with 2.7 triples per contest.

-Zakai Zeigler is putting up a team-leading 5.4 assists per game.
-He's also contributing 10.7 points and 2.7 rebounds, sinking 37.5% of his shots from the floor, and 31.1% from 3-point range resulting in 1.7 triples per contest.
+Vescovi is No. 1 on the Volunteers in scoring (12.6 points per game), and averages 4.5 rebounds and 3 assists.
+He also posts 1.8 steals and 0.1 blocked shots.

+Zakai Zeigler paces the Volunteers in assists (5.4 per game), and averages 10.7 points and 2.7 rebounds.
+He also posts 2 steals and 0.2 blocked shots.

-Olivier Nkamhoua is the Volunteers' top rebounder (5 per game), and he puts up 10.5 points and 2 assists.
+Olivier Nkamhoua leads the Volunteers in rebounding (5 per game), and puts up 10.5 points and 2 assists.
+He also delivers 0.4 steals and 0.6 blocked shots.

-Julian Phillips is posting 8.7 points, 4.9 rebounds and 1.5 assists per contest, making 41.4% of his shots from the floor.
+Julian Phillips is averaging 8.7 points, 4.9 rebounds and 1.5 assists per game, making 41.4% of his shots from the field.

-The Volunteers receive 4.8 points, 4.8 rebounds and 0.9 assists per game from Jonas Aidoo.
+Jonas Aidoo is posting 4.8 points, 4.8 rebounds and 0.9 assists per game, making 49.6% of his shots from the floor.

 Duke Top Performers (Last 10 Games)